ENCCS/deep-learning-mini/content/index.md

 | 11:50 | Post-workshop survey |
 | 12:00 | END |

 ## Other related lessons

 ### Original carpentries lesson

-This lesson is an adaptation of <https://carpentries-lab.github.io/deep-learning-intro>, licensed CC-BY-4.0.
+This lesson is an adaptation of <https://carpentries-lab.github.io/deep-learning-intro>, and its Sphinx adaptation <https://enccs.github.io/deep-learning-intro>, both of which are licensed CC-BY-4.0

 ```{include} ../index.md
 :start-after: Other related lessons
 :end-before: We can help you out
 ```